udeyrishi/DigiCAD/Readme_for_submission.txt

 INSTALLATION:

 GUI:
-1. The GUI requires no installation.
+The GUI requires no installation.
 Simply run gui.py using python3 to open the GUI, and use either one of the text boxes to input a function.
 The formatting/notation used in functions is described in detail in the docstrings of strings.py.

 Command-Line:
-1. <UDEY, WRITE THE INSTALLATION INSTRUCTIONS FOR THE COMMAND LINE HERE>
+The command line can also be run using python3, but it is recommended that the files cli.py and gui.py are made executable (using chmod a+x <filename>), and that the directory DigiCAD is added to the system path in ~/.bashrc.
+Not doing so may cause minor issues (inability to locate the help documentation and gui.py files).
+Functionality in the CLI will be the same either way.

+The CLI requires interaction with the terminal (for colours), and system shell (for opening files and launching other Python scripts).
+This is tested on Linux (so should work on any UNIX platform).
+It should work on any OS after adapting the shell commands appropriately.
+It is compatible with the Ubuntu VMs that we use in CMPUT 275.